Vienna, Illinois: Notable locations

 Vienna Correctional Center—6695 State Route 146 E., Vienna, IL 62995—was opened in November 1965.
 Vienna is a minimum-security prison.
 The operational capacity is 1,963.
 This is an adult male facility only.
 The Average Annual Cost Per Inmate is $21,310 (FY16).

 Heron Pond - Little Black Slough Nature Preserve, a National Natural Landmark, is nearby.

 The Tunnel Hill State Trail trail-head and headquarters is located in Vienna.

 The Trail of Tears halfway point commemorative totem and flags are located in the adjacent city park.

 Vienna is home to the Johnson County Courthouse and the Vienna Public Library, which are on the National Register of Historic Places.

-Dixon Springs State Park is located nearby in Dixon Springs, which is about 15 minutes from downtown Vienna.
+Dixon Springs State Park is located nearby in Dixon Springs, which offers a public pool and picnic areas.

 The Garden of the Gods Wilderness is located a short distance east of Vienna, offering hikers a place to hike locally.